 Q: Not everyone can moderate the use of these substances and activities as you do.
-What’s the key to a healthier relationship to all these seductive things in life?
+While you enjoy 13 years in full recovery, as you reflect back on what worked for you, what’s the key to a healthier relationship with all these seductive things in life?

 Scott: Medications can definitely help.
-I’m the COO for MyLife Recovery Centers, which provides the Naltrexone Implant to people suffering from opiate and alcohol addiction.
-This implant is truly innovative.
-It greatly reduces or eliminates cravings for those substances for many months, up to a year.
-It is truly saving lives during this heroin and addiction epidemic we hear about in the news every day.
 But medicine only gives you a reprieve while you are taking it.
 You still have to do the work on the underlying issues or else you will be enslaved to medication your entire life or you will find yourself right back in full-blown addiction as the medicine wears off or you stop taking it.

 Some people suffering from mental illness need medication just to stabilize also.
 So medications can definitely help.
 It is also important to get good sleep and nutrition and to take care of yourself physically.